chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 Users interested in the schema's implementation should review the [encoding documents](https://github.com/chanzuckerberg/single-cell-curation/tree/main/docs/encodings/), which describe how cellxgene expects data to be uploaded in AnnData, and the formats of cellxgene's downloadable matrix files.

-Users interested in converting and uploading data to cellxgene should review the [schema_guide](https://github.com/chanzuckerberg/single-cell-curation/blob/main/docs/schema_guide.md), which describes a process for curating datasets that adhere to this schema.
+~~Users interested in converting and uploading data to cellxgene should review the [schema_guide](https://github.com/chanzuckerberg/single-cell-curation/blob/main/docs/schema_guide.md), which describes a process for curating datasets that adhere to this schema.~~

 ## Overview

-This schema describes data that measure the phenotypes of cells.
-It supports multiple assay types, but each assay takes the form of one or more two dimensional matrices whose values are quantitative measures of the genes of cells.
+This schema supports multiple assay types.
+Each assay takes the form of one or more two-dimensional matrices whose values are quantitative measures of the phenotypes of cells.

 The schema additionally describes how the dataset, genes, and cells should be annotated to describe the biological and technical characteristics of the data.